 This is the mode where you can see the outline of your page, and the page view is similar to what you would see if you were to open Print Preview.

 Why does my Word document display differently?

-When you are accustomed to viewing a document based on the common Word settings that includes the various heading style and dialog box options that you expect, it can be a little jarring to change the default view.
+When you are accustomed to viewing a document based on the common Word settings that include the various heading styles and dialog box options that you expect, it can be a little jarring to change the default view.

 You can always return to the regular view by selecting the View tab at the top of the window and clicking the Print Layout button.

 How do I switch views in Microsoft Word?

 If you select the View tab at the top of the window, you can choose from the different options shown in the Views group at the left side of the window.

 If your current document view doesn’t have all of the things that you would see in the normal view, such as the Review tab or the Layout tab, then you might be in one of the view modes where you can’t view ribbon options.

 If so, you can either select the Print Layout button in the horizontal status bar at the bottom of the window, or you can click the View tab at the top of the window and choose the Edit Document option.